bnc19/YF_in_Asia/README.md

 #### YF introductions

-To estimate the number of yellow fever case introduction into countries Asia, we applied a mathematical model to 2016 flight and yellow fever incidence data, via the epiflows package.
+To estimate the number of yellow fever case introduction into countries Asia, we applied a mathematical model to 2016 flight and yellow fever incidence data, via the Epiflows package.
 If the upper 95% confidence interval for the total number of introductions into an Asian country was greater than 1, we investigated the endemic source country and repeated the analysis at the airport level

 #### Temperature dependent *R0* estimates